foo290/express-REST/README.md

 # express-REST
-A REST API implementation in nodejs from scratch which includes features like:
+A REST-API with **MongoDB** implementation in nodejs from scratch which includes features like:

 * User Management
 * User Login Authentication